justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   <button @click=${handleClick}>
   ```
 - It's worse for performance.
 Every property and event binding will require a
-  directive, which have memory and CPU time overhead.
-The directives will have
+  directive, which have some memory and CPU time overhead.
+The directives will
-  to have disconnect handlers to clean up in case the directive is dynamically
+  have to have disconnect handlers to clean up in case the directive is
-  switched out, which is additional overhead.
+  dynamically switched out, which is additional overhead.
 - It's more dynamic than we want.
 Ideally most bindings are very static and
   always binding to the same API point - a specific attribute, property, or
   event.
 This makes reasoning about a template easier for humans and for static